ccyid/OSC-RISCV-Web/labs/lab0.rst

 2. **Install Serial Communication Software:**

    On your host computer, install a terminal emulator such as `minicom` or `screen`.
-For example, to install `minicom` on Ubuntu:
+For example, to install `screen` on Ubuntu:

    ::

-       sudo apt-get install minicom
+       sudo apt install screen

 3. **Power On the VF2:**